CC-KEH/Clustering-Similar-Users-In-Social-Network/README.md

 - `visualize(self, pca_features, user_activity)`: Visualizes the user clusters in a scatter plot.
 - `analyze_clusters(self, user_activity)`: Analyzes and prints the mean characteristics of each cluster.

-## Integration with PySpark

-To handle large datasets efficiently, we use PySpark for data processing.

-1. Install PySpark:

-    ```sh
-    pip install pyspark
-    ```

-2. Update your data ingestion and transformation scripts to use PySpark DataFrames.

-## Integration with Airflow

-Airflow is used for orchestrating the workflow of data ingestion, transformation, and model training.

-1. Install Airflow:

-    ```sh
-    pip install apache-airflow
-    ```

-2. Create a DAG file (`user_activity_dag.py`) under the `dags/` directory.

-3. Define tasks for each step in the workflow and set up task dependencies.

-## Integration with MLflow

-MLflow is used for experiment tracking and model management.

-1. Install MLflow:

-    ```sh
-    pip install mlflow
-    ```

-2. Update your model training script to log metrics and models with MLflow.

-## Integration with AWS

-AWS is used for deployment and storage.

-1. Install the AWS SDK:

-    ```sh
-    pip install boto3
-    ```

-2. Set up AWS credentials and configure services like S3 for storage and EC2 for deployment.

 ## Example